Does it matter how you hold title to property?

 By Attorney Truman Scarborough

 For further information you may be interested in Attorney Truman Scarborough’s Booklet on Estate Planning in Florida.
-It is available without charge or obligation by calling (321) 267-4770.
-Truman Scarborough’s office is located at 239 Harrison Street, in Titusville.
+It is available without charge or obligation by calling (321) 267 – 4770.
+His office is located at 239 Harrison Street, Titusville, Florida.